RbiSearchHeader

 B. Entities Regulated by RBI and applicable regulations

-If companies that are required to be registered with the Reserve Bank as NBFCs, are found to be conducting non-banking financial activity, such as, lending, investment or deposit acceptance as their principal business, without seeking registration, the Reserve Bank can impose penalty or fine on them or can even prosecute them in a court of law.
-If members of public come across any entity which does non-banking financial activity but does not figure in the list of authorized NBFC on RBI website, they should inform the nearest Regional Office of the Reserve Bank, for appropriate action to be taken for contravention of the provisions of the RBI Act, 1934.
+If companies that are required to be registered with the Reserve Bank as NBFCs, are found to be conducting non-banking financial activity, such as, lending, investment or deposit acceptance as their principal business, without obtaining Certificate of Registration from the Reserve Bank, the same would be treated as contravention of the provisions of the RBI Act, 1934 and would invite penal action viz., penalty or fine or even prosecution in a Court of Law.
+If members of public come across any entity which undertakes non-banking financial activity but does not figure in the list of authorized NBFCs on the Reserve Bank’s website, they should inform the nearest Regional Office of the Reserve Bank, for appropriate action to be taken for contravention of the provisions of the RBI Act, 1934.

 Core Investment Companies